 Similar to our other pipeline molecules, AMT-126 has been designed to harness the power of natural biologic transport mechanisms within the intestinal tract, allowing it to cross the intestinal epithelial barrier and interact directly with IL-22 receptors at the basolateral surface of epithelial barrier cells.
 This is precisely the site of action for IL-22 to exert its activity to repair the barrier defects.

-AMT has initiated a Phase 1a single-ascending dose study in healthy volunteers.
+AMT has completed a Phase 1a trial.
 Preclinical data with AMT-126 demonstrated its activity in reducing intestinal inflammation, enhancing epithelial integrity, and repairing the epithelial barrier.

 AMT-126 has the potential to be developed for a wide array of diseases where defects in the barrier have been implicated, such as inflammatory bowel disease, celiac disease, and graft-versus-host disease, among others.